Disclaimer: This post may contain affiliate links. Should you purchase items from these links, I will receive a commission at no charge to you.

 It was my son.
 It was hot, we’re from Washington, and he was not a happy camper.
 I’ve been there parents.
 From how to avoid the epic meltdown I had all the way to reserving dining for your family.
 Friends, let me help you plan that family vacation.

 Walt Disney World Tips for Parents

-- Stay on property!
-The perks cannot be beaten.
+- Stay on Disney property!
+I hit you very quickly with an excited Walt Disney World park tips for parents but the perks cannot be beaten.
 Magical Express, Extra Magic Hours, etc.

 - Baby Care Centers are located in each park.
 Normally toward the front near Guest Services.
 Most contain a nursing area, children supplies for purchase, child-sized toilets, high chairs, first aid, etc. A great place to cool off and is quiet for resting time.

-- If you’re short on handling camera and kids, try using Memory Maker (formally known as PhotoPass).
+- If you’re short on handling cameras and kids, try using PhotoPass.
 Cast Members will take the photo for you with their cameras and you can purchase the photos at the photo centers.
-Most Memory Maker Cast Members (or any Cast Member) will also take a photo of you with your camera.
+Most PhotoPass Cast Members will also take a photo of you with your camera.
 Especially if you smile sweetly while you ask.